ftrader/bitcoinfork-collaborative-spec/design.md

 of the log file that the client is 'MVF-BU'.

+###5.6.5 Identification in package/mountable disk volumes (MVHF-BU-DES-IDME-6)

+The identification in the Mac OSX diskimage volume label will be changed from `Bitcoin-Unlimited` to `Bitcoin-MVF-BU`.

+TODO: any other packages that need renaming?

 ##6.
 Requirements traceability <a id="6-req-traceability"></a>

 To be completed: traceability matrix between SW requirements and design